FluxForce AI Blog | Secure AI Agents, Compliance & Fraud Insights

 Financial institutions often face challenges in managing alerts generated by sanctions screening software.
 A significant portion of these alerts are false positives, resulting in wasted resources and delayed decision-making.
 At the same time, regulators such as OFAC and guidance from FATF demand clear, auditable decisions.

-Studies indicate that over $1 billion is spent annually investigating alerts that do not indicate actual risks.
-This raises a critical question: Can every decision generated by AML sanctions screening systems be fully explained and defended?
+Studies indicate that over $1 billion is spent annually investigating false alerts.
+This raises a critical question: Can every decision in AML sanctions screening be fully explained and defended?

 Explainable AI in compliance offers a solution.
 By providing visibility into why transactions or entities are flagged, it reduces false positives, ensures audit readiness, and strengthens sanctions compliance.